Solution0/Aesthetic-Programming/Mini_ex2/README.md

 Outside the coding itself It also meant some structure in the development of the .js file itself.
 Having a clear overview of milestones and changes through each **commit to GitHub**.
 This meant that I was to save often and make milestones underway that marked steps that was finetuned and free of bugs and errors.
 These i could name Isaac 1.0, Isaac 1.1 and so on.

+All this took some time.
+Time that I could've used on programming.
+And though it helped the effiency I properly could have coded more if i did not choose to think about structure and order.
+But I think this way of coding has a huge potential in writing programs with 100-200 lines or more.
+A number I did not quite reach this time around.
+This approach would also have complimented co-operation nicely as it gives a clear communication between individuals.
+Never the less I think this is my preffered way of coding.

 ## Challenges
 In my attempt to recreate the game in p5.js code i encountered many challenges, some I overcomed while others I saved for later exercises.
 This include:
 - Projectiles